xiachengs/DFC2025-OEM-SAR-Baseline/README.md

 ## Usage
 <div align="justify">

-The repository structure consists of a configuration file that can be found in `config/`; data splits for each set in `data/`; and  all the codes for the GFSS task are in `src/`.
-The testing script `test.sh` is at the root of the repo.
+The repository structure consists of `dataset/train` and `dataset/test` for training and test data; a `pretrained/` folder for pretrained weights; and all source codes in the `source/`.
+The training and testing scripts, `train.py` and `test.py`, respectively, are at the root of the repo.
 The `docs` folder contains only GitHub page files.

 To use the baseline code, you first need to clone the repository and change your directory into the `OEM-Fewshot-Challenge` folder.
 Then follow the steps below:</br>
 1. Install all the requirements. `Python 3.9` was used in our experiments.
 Install the list of packages in the `requirements.txt` file using `pip install -r requirements.txt`.